FearsomeOnion/StoryCraft/README.md

 # <img src="logo.png"  width="30"/>  StoryCrafter - AI-Powered Story Generator

-StoryCrafter is an web application that uses Google's Gemini 1.5 Flash AI to generate custom stories based on your creative inputs.
+StoryCrafter is a web application that uses Google's Gemini 1.5 Flash AI to generate custom stories based on your creative inputs.
 Simply provide keywords, mood, genre, and a story prompt, and watch as the AI crafts unique narratives tailored to your specifications.

 ## Features